Sslaxx/Godot_Sonic_Engine/Docs/Design/02_Levels.md

 `hud_layer` is used for the HUD layer (which is normally 32).
 For debugging, `debug_hud_layer` is on layer 99.

 **Remember to set the layers/Z-index for everything as needed!**

+## Beginning and ending levels

+Mostly this is up to the developer(s).
+A rudimentary system is here for reference.

+A level *starts* in `STATE_CUTSCENE` for long enough for a test act card to be shown, then begins.

+When the end-level item is passed:
+- The camera locks in position.
+- `STATE_CUTSCENE` is enabled.
+- Once any animation the end-level item has completed ends, display the "you win this level" bit.
+- Calculate scores, bonuses here etc.
+- Anything else before...
+- ...Changing level (or whatever).